 Suspension is the temporary removal of a pupil from regular classroom instruction or from school as initiated by a teacher or administrator.
 A teacher may suspend any pupil from his or her class for the remainder of that day and the following day.
 A teacher may also refer a pupil to the principal or designee for consideration of a suspension from the school.
 The principal of the school, the principal's designee or the superintendent of schools may suspend a pupil from the school for not more than five consecutive school days unless the suspension is extended pending expulsion.

-Teacher's Notice of Pupil Suspension School Name: Date: To: Principal and Parent Pursuant to Section 48900 of the Education Code, on Other means of correction have failed: Pupil suspension is only from the class stated above an required at all other classes during the period of suspension The period of suspension is for: 1.
-The remainder of the day or period on which the suspension occurred 2.
-The remainder of the day or p period on which the suspension occurred You are hereby requested to attend a parent-teacher confere ence regarding the suspension of your child at on at NOTE: Parent -Teacher conference must be requested on a 48910) If another time is more convenient, please telephone the possible.
-Signature of Teacher Date Parent Request for Attendance by Administrator at Suspension Coursuant to Section 48910 of the Education Code, the parent of
+Teacher's Notice of Pupil Suspension \\\\\ Date: School Name: To: Principal and Parent Pursuant to Section 48900 of the Education Code, \\\\\, has been suspended from \\\\\\, because: \\\\\ on \\\\\ \\\\ Other means of correction have failed: Pupil suspension is only from the class stated above and not from the school.
+Attendance by the pupil is required at all other classes during the period of suspension.

+The period of suspension is for:

+1. The remainder of the day or period on which the suspension occurred suspension of your child at \\\\\ on \\\\ at \\\\\

+2. The remainder of the day or period on which the suspension occurred and the school day following.

+You are hereby requested to attend a parent-teacher conference regarding the

+NOTE: Parent - Teacher conference must be requested on all suspensions by teachers.
+(Education Code Section 48910) If another time is more convenient, please telephone the undersigned teacher to arrange a meeting as soon as possible.

-Teacher Conference.
+Signature of Teacher

+Date

+Parent Request for Attendance by Administrator at Suspension Conference

+Pursuant to Section 48910 of the Education Code, the parent can request that a school administrator attend the Parent-Teacher Conference.
 If you are requesting an administrator at the above conference, please notify your child's teacher.